XayHanmonty/videosimulation/README.md

 ## 5.Open a pull request.

 # License
-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

 # Contact
-For issues, please visit the GitHub Issues page.
+Made with ♥ by Xay Hanmonty